PEACE THREATENED, EUROPE MOBILIZES ITS ARMED FORCES

 Berlin, Germany; Warsaw, Poland; and London, England August 27, 1939

 On this date in 1939, one day after Adolf Hitler aborted his plan to invade his eastern neighbor, Poland, German mobilization continued.
-Between August 25 and 31, a further twenty-one infantry divisions and two motorized divisions were in place along the German-Polish frontier.
-No reserve units were mobilized lest that tip off the Poles.
+Between August 25 and 31, a further 21 infantry divisions and 2 motorized divisions were in place along the German-Polish frontier.
+No reserve units were mobilized lest that alert the Poles.
 Armaments for other units were strengthened.
-A total of 1.5 million men were within miles of the border or in barracks pending orders to move.
+A total of 1.5 million men were within miles/kilometers of the border or in barracks pending orders to move.
 From August 26 German airports were closed and German airspace became a restricted zone.
 Diplomats needed permission to travel outside the capital.

 Across the frontier, what amounted to a general Polish mobilization was ordered on August 23 for all army units in the Polish Corridor and much of Western Poland.
 On the 27th the remaining Polish reserve units were mobilized.
 In Great Britain, Prime Minister Neville Chamberlain (in office 1937–1940) refused to sanction general mobilization owing to the fear that it could be used as a pretext by other states, as it was in 1914, to mobilize in retaliation.
 However, on August 22–23 he authorized the first stage of calling up “key parties” to man staff rooms, command posts, and antiaircraft units.
 On August 24 all antiaircraft and coastal defense positions were ordered to be fully mobilized, involving more than 120,000 men.